Reporting Absences in Individual Lessons

 The request limit can be edited for each individual course during creation or at any later point.

-## Letting instructors manage reschedule requests
+### Letting instructors handle requests

 ---

-# Agent Instructions: Querying This Documentation
+## Querying This Documentation

 If you need additional information that is not directly available in this page, you can query the documentation dynamically by asking a question.

-Perform an HTTP GET request on the current page URL with the `ask` query parameter:
+Perform an HTTP GET request on the current page URL with the `ask` query parameter, and the optional `goal` query parameter:

 ```

-GET https://help.activenow.io/en/absences-and-makeup-classes/individual-lesson-reschedule-request.md?ask=<question>
+GET https://help.activenow.io/en/absences-and-makeup-classes/individual-lesson-reschedule-request.md?ask=<question>&goal=<endgoal>

 ```

-The question should be specific, self-contained, and written in natural language.
+`ask` is the immediate question: it should be specific, self-contained, and written in natural language.

 The response will contain a direct answer to the question and relevant excerpts and sources from the documentation.